nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Q**: Is data saved to the disk upon exit?

-**A**: SplitLah 2.0 will create a save file in a folder named `data` that will be created in the same directory as `SplitLah.jar`.
-All changes will be saved to the save file upon exit.
+**A**: SplitLah 2.0 creates a save file in a folder named `data` that is created in the same directory as `SplitLah.jar`.
+All changes are saved to the save file upon exit.

 <br>